Petitcodiac River campaign: Campaign

 On July 1, 1758, Danks himself began to pursue the Acadians.
 They arrived at present day Moncton and Danks' Rangers ambushed about thirty Acadians, who were led by Joseph Broussard (Beausoleil).
 Many were driven into the river, three of them were killed and scalped, and others were captured.
 Broussard was seriously wounded.
 Danks reported that the scalps were Mi'kmaq and received payment for them.
 Thereafter, he received a reputation in local lore as being "one of the most reckless and brutal" of the Rangers.

-In September 1758, Roger's Rangers burned an Acadian settlement of 100 buildings. he Acadians captured five of British troops and retreated with them to the Miramachi.
+In September 1758, Roger's Rangers burned an Acadian settlement of 100 buildings.
+The Acadians captured five of British troops and retreated with them to the Miramichi.
 The Acadians took prisoner William Caesar McCormick of William Stark's rangers and his detachment of three rangers and two light infantry privates from the 35th Regiment of Foot.
-They were taken to Miramachi and then Restogouch.
+They were taken to Miramichi and then Restogouch.
 (They were kept prisoner by Pierre du Calvet, who later released them to Halifax.)

 November 12, 1758, Danks' Rangers sailed up the river and returned the next day with four men and twelve women and children as prisoners.
 The prisoners notified Danks about the location of Joseph Broussard's home (present day Boundary Creek).
 Danks' company sailed immediately up the Petitodiac to attack Broussard's home.
 By the time Danks arrived the house was vacant.
 Danks killed the livestock and burned the fields and village.

 The Rangers returned to the river.
 Captain Silvanus Cobb continued to ferry Rangers up and down the river to destroy the houses and crops over two nights, November 13–14.
 On November 14, Acadian militia appeared early in the morning.
 Two of Danks' Rangers were missing.
 The Rangers overwhelmed the Acadians once Danks' reinforcement of a platoon of Rangers arrived.
 The Rangers took a dozen women and children hostage.
 Joseph Gorham reported that he had burned over a hundred homes and Danks reported he destroyed twenty three buildings.

 The Rangers then returned to Fort Frederick at the mouth of the St. John River with their prisoners.